 Based on a USDA report, a medium spud baked with the skin on has considerable amounts of potassium, vitamin C, vitamin B6, and manganese.
 It also has negligible fat, 164 kcal, and 37 g of carbs.

-What makes the spuds potentially unhealthy is the way it is prepared.
+What makes the spuds potentially unhealthy is the way they are prepared.
 Deep-frying and adding high-fat ingredients significantly increase the fat content.

 Also, much of the nutrients are found on the skin and so, it is best to include that in your dishes.
 The key here is to scrub the surface clean to get rid of any dirt.
 In this recipe, we will do just that!